 Three-quarters of health systems with more than 300 beds and 81 percent with fewer beds are outsourcing various IT services, according to Black Book Research.
 Their reasons are many, but concerns about meeting increased patient needs and achieving higher quality population health are front and center.
 Hospitals are looking externally for a wide range of complex technology services including full IT department management and outsourcing of discrete functions such as network infrastructure, service desk, application support and legacy support as old systems are replaced with new.

 Here’s what you should know about healthcare IT outsourcing:

-If your hospital intends to join the 75% to 80% of hospitals doing IT outsourcing, or if it intends to expand its external support, how do you make sure you get your choices right?
+If your hospital intends to join the 75% to 80% of hospitals doing IT outsourcing, or if it intends to expand its external support, how do you ensure you make the right choice?

-As a longtime outsourcer that has been ranked as the #1 IT department outsourcing firm in the country for two years — 2017 and 2018 — Phoenix is proud of its record of meeting the ever-changing IT challenges that hospitals are facing.
+As a longtime outsourcer that has been ranked as the #1 IT department outsourcing firm in the country for the past 2 years, Phoenix Health (a division of Medsphere) is proud of its record in meeting the ever-changing IT challenges that hospitals are facing.
 Our methodology entails full discovery, including understanding budgetary constraints, providing the specific expertise that is needed, establishing mutually agreeable SLAs, and finding cost savings for our hospital clients.
 Then we hit the ground running with tailored solutions that will make a difference quickly.

 We can offer you additional criteria for choosing an outsourcer, or simply answer your questions.
 We also would be happy to discuss a potential proposal.